gatherworkshops/digital-media/_courses/building-the-web/videos.md

       ## YouTube Videos: Complete!

-      Great, now let's explore where we'll build our own site...
+      Great, now we can add in some navigation...

       [Take me to the next chapter!](menu-bar.html)